MGYBY/FVCOM_practice/config_and_test/readme.md

 - Error undefined reference to 'partition_'.
   - Simple solution : https://github.com/FVCOM-GitHub/FVCOM/issues/17 but that does not support parallelism.
   - This problem is related to `FLAG_411`.
 A better solution is to compile Metis lib offline with `gklib_path` flag.
+- Finally, number of files is 533 (statistics by Dolphin).
 - Testing compilation by the "Estuary" example: [file](), command: `mpirun -np 4 ./fvcom --CASENAME=tst`.